top of page

 Singled Out

 Lionel Ritchie has a lot to answer for.
-You see, back in the 80s there was a TV ad for the Halifax bank, and being an impressionable teenager, it set the standard for how I wanted my life to be.
+You see, back in the 80s there was a television ad for the Halifax bank, and being an impressionable teenager, it set the standard for how I wanted my life to be.
 The guy in the ad wakes up in his cool loft apartment - by himself - and realises he has no milk in the fridge.
-His cat gives him a reproachful look, but hey, he has his debit card, which means he can withdraw money at any time.
-And so, as Lionel Ritchie croons ‘Easy Like Sunday Morning’, we see our protagonist returning home, with the Sunday papers, a coffee on the go, and his cat now contented on his lap.
-I loved what the ad stood for.
-The guy didn’t need to share his life with anyone - he was independent, self-sufficent, and had everything he needed, including a fantastic loft apartment and a cat.
+His cat gives him a reproachful look, but hey, he has his debit card, which means he can withdraw money at any time of the day or night.
+And so, as Lionel Ritchie croons ‘Easy Like Sunday Morning’, we see our protagonist returning home, with the Sunday papers, a coffee on the go, his cat now contented on his lap.
+As a teenager I loved what the ad stood for.
+The guy didn’t need to share his life with anyone - he was independent, self-sufficent, and had everything he needed.

-As I've gotten older, I’ve come to realise that life does not really work like that.
-No one is an island, and a loft apartment is not the answer to life's problems.
-To ‘know thyself’ we need to be surrounded by, and involved with, something other than ourselves.
-It is through connection that we become human and develop our sense of self.
-The truth is, we may need more than just a cat, though saying that, I am sure I could make a case for the higher humanity of other sentient beings.
+As I've got older, I’ve come to realise that life does not really work like that.
+No man is an island, and a multi-million pound loft apartment does not solve life's problems.
+To ‘know thyself’ we need to engage deeply with something other than ourselves.
+It is connection that makes us human.
+The truth is, we may need more than a cat.
+Though saying that, I am sure I could make a strong argument for the humanity of other sentient beings.

-If that was not enough, single people are routinely discriminated against - single supplements, cinema seats, taxes - even my spell check discriminates, it won’t acknowledge ‘singledom’ whilst it is quite happy with ‘coupledom’.
+Single people are routinely discriminated against - single supplements, cinema seats, taxes, people who will only sell their house to ‘a nice family’ - even my spell check discriminates, it won’t acknowledge ‘singledom’ whilst it is quite happy with ‘coupledom’.
 My response to this: small acts of resistance.
 Sit in the best spot in the restaurant.
 On a villa holiday with friends?
 Do not put up with the twin bedroom, demand the double bed.
 Never buy a ‘meal for one’ - they’re always more expensive, whereas the regular option gives you two meals or seconds!

 Recent Posts